speakeztech/mlir-tutorial/docs/tutorials/README.md

 ### Proof-Aware Compilation: Optimization Through Verification

-What truly distinguishes the Fidelity Framework from traditional compilation approaches is **proof-aware compilation**—treating formal verification not as a constraint on optimization, but as an *enabler* of it.
+What truly distinguishes the Fidelity Framework from traditional compilation approaches is **proof-aware compilation**, treating formal verification not as a constraint on optimization, but as an *enabler* of it.

 **The traditional false choice:** Safety checks impose runtime overhead, or trust the optimizer won't break invariants.
 Proof assistants generate conservative code.
 Verification and optimization oppose each other.